manymoments/manymoments.github.io/_posts/2020-09-26-learning-in-state-machine-replication.markdown

 1. If the local commit has a verifiable certificate, then again its enough to ask $f+1$ replicas and use the first response.

 2. If local commits do not carry a certificate, then like the non-uniform case above, a learner asks $2f+1$ replicas and waits for at least $f+1$ replicas to send the same local commit.
 This is what PBFT does.

+## Learning in a multi-shot consensus system

+An SMR system makes a *sequence* $cmd_1, cmd_2, cmd_3, \ldots$ of decisions.
+In such a multi-shot consensus protocol, we will call the $i$th decision in the sequence: *slot $i$*.
+In the basic version of such systems, the decision for slot $i+1$ is done only after the decision for slot $i$.
+More generally, there is often some active window $x$, such that the decision for slot $i+x$ can only be made after the decision for slot $i$ is done.
+For now let us assume that each replica maintains the latest $l$ such that the first $l$ slots are decided, but slot $l+1$ is not.
+If a replica wants to catch up and *learn* about on all the decided slots, what should it do?

+Clearly, it can just try to learn each slot independently but how will it learn which slots are decided and which are not?

+- In a uniform consensus setting or a Byzantine failure setting with commit certificates, the learning replica can ask $f+1$ other replicas for the *last consecutively decide slots*.
+The asking replica can then take the minimum value $m$ out of the $f+1$ responses.
+It can know for sure that decisions from 1 to $m$ have been decided by enough replicas and learning will succeed.

+- In a non-uniform consensus or Byzantine failure setting without certificates, the learning replica can ask $2f+1$ other replicas for the *last consecutively decide slots*.
+The asking replica can then take the minimum value $m$ such that at least $f+1$ replicas say that their last consecutively decide slot is *at least* $m$.

+Even when certificates are used, if you want your learning (reads) to be linearizable, then in an asynchronous setting you need to read from $2f+1$ replicas and then take the certified value that appears in at least $f+1$ replicas, also see [section 5.1.3 in PBFT](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/01/thesis-mcastro.pdf).

 ----------